Should gun control really be so controversial?

 "There was a bureaucratic coup d'etat within the NRA," Tushnet explained.
 "Washington insiders took the organization over from the more established gun enthusiasts who ran it, and converted it from an organization that was involved in supporting gun-related sporting activities into a Washington lobbying organization."

 They changed the motto from "Firearms Safety Education, Marksmanship Training, Shooting for Recreation," to "The Right of the People to Keep and Bear Arms Shall Not Be Infringed."
 Ever since, the NRA has argued that the Second Amendment concerns individual gun ownership, rather than people's right to form armed militias for their common defense, as constitutional law scholars believe the Second Amendment intended.
-[Why Is the Constitution so Difficult to Interpret?]

 The political maneuver worked because it occurred during what Tushnet calls the "rights revolution" of the middle 20th century.
 "The NRA was able to take advantage of the 'rights revolution', which had made thinking about things that people cared about in terms of constitutionally protected rights much more prominent in our culture," he said.